Latest Covid-19 vaccine figures, by nation and age group

 Published

-A total of 14,556,827 million people in the UK have now received a first dose of Covid-19 vaccine, according to Government figures published on February 13.Full Article
+A total of 14,012,224 million people in the UK have now received a first dose of Covid-19 vaccine, according to Government figures published on February 12.Full Article

 Published

-A total of 14,556,827 million people in the UK have now received a first dose of Covid-19 vaccine, according to Government figures published on February 13.Full Article
+A total of 14,012,224 million people in the UK have now received a first dose of Covid-19 vaccine, according to Government figures published on February 12.Full Article

 All three teachers' unions in the Tippecanoe County Area have sent a letter to the governor.
 The letter is urging Governor Eric..